Mia Zabelka

 BIOGRAPHY

-When speaking about MIA ZABELKA, we are speaking about one of the most diverse musicians in this country.
-Categories are completely distinct to this Viennese musician.
-In her work, the multidisciplinary violinist and composer rather strives to combine various artistic approaches with each other.
-With the aim to repeatedly explore the boundaries of electro-acoustic music, Mia Zabelka has dedicated herself for more than twenty years to the development of experimental improvisation techniques, whereas her main focus lies on the investigation of the relationship of body, gesture, sound and space.
+MIA ZABELKA is one of Austria’s most diverse musicians.
+In her work, the multidisciplinary violinist and composer strives to combine various artistic approaches.
+Mia Zabelka has dedicated herself for more than twenty years to the development of experimental improvisation techniques and exploring the boundaries of electroacoustic music; her main focus lies on the investigation of the relationship of body, gesture, sound and space.

 RELATED ARTICLES